Fix I’m Not A Robot reCAPTCHA Issue in Google Search

 Sometimes you may see this page if you are using advanced terms that robots are known to use, or sending requests very quickly.

 Unfortunately there are no strong alternatives to Google search.
 Bing and Yahoo! are far away from the expected results and no where nearer to the accuracy of Google.
 So, try out the below options to fix i’m not a robot problem, even some points don’t make correct sense to you.

 1. IP Address

-Google blocks the search results based on your IP address.
+Google blocks the search results based on the originating IP address.
 There are large numbers of databases maintained publicly and by private companies to keep track of the suspicious IP addresses.
 If there are any suspicious activities from your IP address and is marked for spam then Google will throw the reCAPTCHA message and stop you for verification.